SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/projects.md

 <a name="deleting-resources"></a>
 ### Deleting resources

-To delete resource(s), click **Projects** in the navigator, select the projects from which you want to delete and then click on resource category(for eg: Data).
-Select the resource(s), a delete icon will appear on top right corner.
-Click on this delete icon to delete selected resource.
+To delete resource(s), click **Projects** in the navigator, select the projects from which you want to delete and select the resource category (for example, Data), a delete icon will appear on top right corner.
+Click the icon to delete the selected resource.

 ![Resource delete](/images/zementis/mlw-app-delete-resources.png)